PolarCookie/WrathExtended/README.md

 https://imgur.com/a/414eID4

 Either this or removing DoT snapshotting.

-# Classes
-## Healers
-### Disc Priest
-The Legion Disc Priest was fun but the wrong way to take that class, it should be focused into the "shield" healer.
-It needs something more to do than just clicking PW:S through the raid, but not much.
-In general all absorb effects will be changed to <100% damage absorbed for a total of X; this is to synergize better with other healers and to give disc the niche of being the healer that smooths out rough edges but not completely invalidate bringing another raid healer.
-Applying PW:S, or a different shield spell, raid wide should be made quicker, perhaps lowering the GCD to 1 second baseline.
-Penance will be changed from a healing/damage spell to a "buff PW:S"/damage spell with no cooldown.
-The way Disc priest will heal is through Renew picking up the damage that passes through the shield.

-### Holy Paladin
-Beacon of Light is getting the axe!
-It completely breaks the healing game in fundamental ways.
-Healers should apply healing where their focus is, in general all random "smart" healing procs will be removed, thus if healers collectively lose focus one a prime target that's taking damage he's going to die!
-A good example of why BoL is broken is Gurtogg Bloodboil in Black Temple; he will first stack a damaging debuff on tanks, then switch to a phase where he targets a random raid member who needs all the healers focus to stay alive, except that the tanks are still taking damage from the stacked debuff!
-If all the healers switch to the focused raid member the tanks will die from the debuff, but if you bring 2 hpalas and each set their beacon to the tank the focus phase is now trivial!

-## Tanks
-I miss active mitigation for tanks, TBC Protection Warrior being my favorite tank to play.
-Threat is a joke in WotLK unless the tank is garbage (and I've seen a WotLK Prot Warrior refuse to use Heroic Strike, and he did fine for the *most* part), this is in part that tanks only produce threat with the rare occasional defensive ability.
-Having to juggle threat and defense takes mind space which gives tanks their meaningful edge to seperate good from bad.

-### Protection Warrior
-Shield Block will be the active defensive ability with 6 seconds cooldown and 8 seconds duration, the effect will be only to increase block value; maxing block chance only devalues block rating on gear.

-Sword And Board will lose it's random proc chance, this is my biggest gripe with Wrath Protection Warrior that ruins the spec for me, even tho I consider Warbringer to be the single best talent Blizzard ever made.
-I just don't like the random interruption of *flow* which I highly adore TBC Protection Warrior for.

-I want to add/change a talent to Protection Warrior letting block value mitigate spell damage.

-### Protection Paladin
-I haven't played this class much, but the one thing I know is that Argent Defender is getting nerfed hard.

-### Feral Druid
-I haven't played this class much, I'd take away Savage Defense and instead give Brace; increasing your hp to tank a big hit while at the same time increasing hp received.
-Druids should be big meat shields getting loads of healing.

-### Death Knight
-Let me start by saying that Blood as the tank spec was a mistake from the beginning, FROST IS THE REAL TANK SPEC!
-Both specs suffer by playing more or less like their dps counterparts, except for the added rune strikes.

-Frost I want to give a Frost Barrier ability, its main active mitigation will casing itself in ice and absorbing damage.

-Blood in general has one major issue and that is self healing; the holy trinity is tank, dps and healer, or durability, damage and healing.
-Balance would suggest pick 2 of 3, Blood is greedy and takes all 3!

 # Balance
 Dps output will be balanced once all game mechanics have been finished.